 - a.
-Replacement ear molds 4 times per year under age 8 and once per year age 8 and older - b.
+Ear molds and replacement ear molds 4 times per year under age 8 and once per year age 8 and older - b.
 One box of replacement batteries per year for each hearing aid

 The hearing aid must be prescribed, fitted and dispensed by a licensed audiologist or hearing aid specialist with the approval of a licensed physician.
-A hearing aid may be covered more frequently if modifications to an existing hearing aid cannot meet the needs of a member under age 19.
+A hearing aid may be covered more frequently if modifications to an existing hearing aid cannot meet the needs of a member under age 26.